mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 Pre-requisites

-1. HDM deployment mode should be anything other than ‘Appliance Only’.
+1. The HDM deployment mode cannot be ‘Appliance Only’.
+Any other mode is acceptable.
-2. VM must be in a powered-on state and must have the latest vmware tools installed.
+2. The VM must be in a powered-on state and must have the latest VMware tools installed.

 Steps

 1. Wait until system status is ‘Ready’.
-This is indicated by the heartbeat between HDM and SQS client.
+This is indicated by the heartbeat between HDM and the SQS client.
 2. Send a ‘SourceInventoryRequest’ to get the list of VMs that can be migrated using HDM.
-3. Choose a VM from the list of VMs returned in the response message.
+3. Choose a VM from the list returned in the response message.
-4. Set the mode of migration to ‘warm’ and bulk transfer mode to online or offline.
+4. Set the mode of migration to ‘warm’ and the bulk transfer mode to 'online' or 'offline'.
-5. Additionally the root user credentials of the VM for the “prepare to migrate” step would be required.
+5. The root user credentials of the VM for the “prepare to migrate” step will be required.
-6. Submit request for migration using ‘SourceCloneRequest’.
+6. Submit the request for migration using ‘SourceCloneRequest’.
-7. After submission periodic responses will be sent with the status of the submitted request.
+7. After submission, periodic responses will be sent with the status of the submitted request.

-Warm migration of a VM will go through the following steps
+Warm migration of a VM will entail the following steps:

-1. Prepare to migrate the VM
+1. Prepare to migrate the VM.
-2. Apply HDM SPBM policy to the VM
+2. Apply the HDM SPBM policy to the VM.
-3. Take snapshot of the VM and create a linked clone on it
+3. Take a snapshot of the VM and create a linked clone on it.
-4. Do compute migrate the VM where the cloud cache is created and data path to On-Premise is also maintained
+4. Migrate the compute VM, where the cloud cache is created and the data path to the on-premises environment is also maintained.
-5. Bulk transfer the previously created a snapshot of the VM to the On-Cloud
+5. Bulk transfer the previously created VM snapshot to the cloud
-6. Reconcile the new data in the cloud cache with the VM image transferred to On-Cloud
+6. Reconcile the new data in the cloud cache with the VM image transferred to the cloud
 7. Power off the running VM and reboot from the reconciled VM image.

-In case of failure of any of the above steps, HDM would retry the step, before declaring the entire migration as failed.
+If any of the above steps fail, HDM will retry the step before declaring that the entire migration has failed.

 ## Migrate Back a VM